 The most recent discoveries indicate that the Hala Sultan Tekke complex on the west bank of Larnaca Salt lake, in the city of Larnaca, was far bigger than what was previously believed.
 It is estimated to have covered a large area and was one of the most important commercial centers in the eastern Mediterranean region during the Bronze Age.

 Research Project Continued for 13 Seasons

-The research project, which began in 1927, aims to map the island’s archaeological history.
+The research project aims to map the island’s archaeological history.
 The most recent expedition, led by emeritus professor Peter Fischer of the Department of Historical Studies at the University of Gothenburg, started in 2010 and has continued for 13 seasons.

 The excavations have unearthed substantial numbers of luxury products made of gold, silver, ivory, and semi-precious gemstones, in addition to imported pottery and other commodities, which indicates that there was a strong demand for the city’s manufacture of copper.

 According to Peter Fischer, “Our investigations and excavations show that Hala Sultan Tekke was larger than was previously thought, covering an area of some 25 to 50 hectares, which is a big city by that period’s standards.
 Usually, settlements at this time and in this area covered only a few hectares.”

 Cyprus’ Mines and Copper Production

 Cyprus’ mines produced more copper than any other in the Mediterranean during the Bronze Era.
 The sooty workshops of Hala Sultan Tekke were located in the city’s north.
 This was done so that the southerly breezes might carry the noxious smoke and odor away from the present city of Larnaca.